shaping the vision: the design evolution at iriver

 Story

-" The significance and influence of Ed Boyd’s role as Global Creative Director at Nike (now retired) left a profound impression on me and served as a major source of motivation.
-When I moved from Nike to LG Electronics, I expected to take on a similar role to Ed Boyd's, but faced challenges in fulfilling that role due to various factors.
-After successfully launching a key project, I accepted the offer to become Creative Director at iriver.
-At that time, iRiver was attempting to make a comeback from a dire situation, and during my first executive interview, I met the best CEO and planner I've ever encountered, whom I still remember to this day.
-A friend and the co-CEO at the time, he entrusted me with design empowerment, which ultimately led me to join iriver. "
+Ed Boyd’s presence and role as Global Creative Director at Nike (now retired) left a profound impression on me and served as a major influence and my north star throughout my career.
+When I moved from Nike to LG Electronics, I expected to take on a similar role, but due to various constraints, it was difficult to fully realize those expectations.
+After successfully completing a key project, I accepted the offer to become Creative Director at iriver.
+At that time, iriver was seeking a fresh start, and during my first executive interview, I met the best CEO and planner I have ever encountered.
+The co-CEO who offered me the position was a close friend and entrusted me fully with design authority and trust, providing the decisive opportunity for me to join iriver.

 2007

-Establishing a New Design Language and Proving It in the Market
+Establishing a Reimagined Design Language and Proving It in the Market

 1